 Elizabeth Fones Winthrop Feake Hallett started the first scandal in Greenwich, Conn., over – what else? – infidelity and real estate.

-The scandal put her in the middle of a border dispute between the Dutch in New Netherlands and the Puritan English in New Haven Colony.
+The scandal put her in the midst of a border dispute between the Dutch in New Netherlands and the Puritan English in New Haven Colony.

 It was the middle of the 17th century, and Greenwich was a howling wilderness on the edge of the Puritan colonies.
 When Elizabeth began living with a man allegedly not her husband, the Puritans could have hanged her for adultery.

-But she found protection from her powerful relatives—Uncle John, governor of Massachusetts Bay, and Cousin John, Jr., eventually governor of Connecticut.
+But over the course of her eventful lifetime, she found protection from her powerful relatives—Uncle John, governor of Massachusetts Bay, and Cousin John, Jr., eventually governor of Connecticut.

 The Winthrop men probably sympathized with the 30-something mother of six.
 She had a mentally ill husband and lived under constant threat by Indians, armed Dutchmen and vengeful Puritan theocrats.